 schema.graphql file with a newly generated version, run the following command from your function directory:

 Input query limitationsAnchor link to section titled "Input query limitations"

 The following limitations apply to input queries:

-- Metafields with values exceeding 1kb in size will not be loaded.
+- Metafields with values exceeding 1 kB in size will not be returned.